mkoohafkan/mkoohafkan.github.io/_posts/2017-05-31-using-sockets-to-talk-to-python-from-r.md

 On first glance, it looks like there are plenty of options to connect to Python from R. In addition to the PythonInR package, there is the [RPython](https://cran.r-project.org/package=rPython) package and Yihui's [runr](https://github.com/yihui/runr) package.
-However, RPython hsn't really been tested on Windows and needs to be compiled with Python, so it won't work with a pre-existing Python environment like the one provided by ArcGIS.
+However, RPython hasn't really been tested on Windows and needs to be compiled with Python, so it won't work with a pre-existing Python environment like the one provided by ArcGIS.
 The runr package looks promising, but it hasn't been updated in